OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 - More global **suffering** is needed as not enough people are awakening.
 - The overall success of the plans of TPTB is rated **4 out of 10**.
 - Timeline has not changed due to Russia's actions in Ukraine.
+- The DC convoy will have a positive outcome, but not in an expected way.

 ---

 ## Technology and Artificial Intelligence

 - The vaccine can include nanotechnology, which can facilitate later manipulation or control.

 ---

 ## Contact and Alien Interactions